Classical algorithms for measurement-adaptive Gaussian circuits: Preliminary

 First of all, Gaussian states are defined as the ones whose characteristic function (or equivalently, the Wigner function) is Gaussian.
 The states that are not Gaussian are called non-Gaussian states.

 Gaussian unitary circuits are those that map Gaussian states to Gaussian states.
 Otherwise, the circuits are referred to as non-Gaussian.
-An essential property of Gaussian unitary circuits is that by the Bloch-Messiah decomposition, any Gaussian unitary circuits can be written as a linear-optical circuit $\hat{U}$, the $M$-mode tensor product of single-mode squeezing gates $\hat{S}(\bm{r})=\otimes_{i=1}^M \hat{S}(r_i)$, and another linear-optical circuit $\hat{V}$, i.e., $\hat{G}=\hat{U}\hat{S}(\bm{r})\hat{V}$, where $\bm{r}\in \mathbb{R}^M$ is the squeezing parameter vector.
+An essential property of Gaussian unitary circuits is that by the Bloch-Messiah decomposition, any Gaussian unitary circuit can be written as a linear-optical circuit $\hat{U}$, the $M$-mode tensor product of single-mode squeezing gates $\hat{S}(\bm{r})=\otimes_{i=1}^M \hat{S}(r_i)$, and another linear-optical circuit $\hat{V}$, i.e., $\hat{G}=\hat{D}(\bm{\beta})\hat{U}\hat{S}(\bm{r})\hat{V}$, where $\bm{\beta}\in\mathbb{C}^M$ is the displacement vector and $\bm{r}\in \mathbb{R}^M$ is the squeezing parameter vector.
 Here, a linear-optical circuit, a restricted family of Gaussian circuits, is defined as an operator that transforms bosonic annihilation operators as

-where $U$ is the associated $M\times M$ unitary matrix to the linear optical circuit $\hat{U}$.
+where $U$ is the associated $M\times M$ unitary matrix to the linear-optical circuit $\hat{U}$.
 Another important property that is frequently exploited is that a Gaussian unitary circuit transforms a displacement operator into another displacement operator~\cite{ferraro2005gaussian, weedbrook2012gaussian, serafini2017quantum}